 The growing social problems of settlement life led to the formation of Innu political organizations - the Conseil Atikamek Montagnais, in Quebec, and the Naskapi Montagnais Innu Association in Labrador (later to become the Innu Nation) in the early 1970s.
 These organizations set about improving conditions in the villages, and making it possible for some people to return to hunting and trapping.
 Hunting and trapping were never entirely abandoned, and today many Innu leave the settlement for long periods in the winter, using modern equipment such as aircraft, snowmobiles, and two-way radios.
 Improved housing programs are underway.
 Alcohol abuse programs are running successfully.
 The Innu have also begun to get involved in the operation of their own schools.

-Currently, the Innu Nation has a very heavy agenda of work, most of which falls on the shoulders of the few educated leaders.
-They are involved in land claims negotiations, seeking to protect their land from industrial development such as the proposed Voisey's Bay nickel mine, the proposed Lower Churchill hydroelectric scheme, a new trans-Labrador highway and forestry projects.
+The Innu Nation has a very heavy agenda of work, most of which falls on the shoulders of its leaders.
+They are involved in land claims negotiations, seeking to continue protecting their land from industrial development such as the Voisey's Bay nickel mine, the Lower Churchill hydroelectric project, the new trans-Labrador highway and forestry projects.
 At the same time the Innu wish to participate in the development of their traditional lands, providing this can be done in accordance with their own standards and objectives.

-Utshimassits (Davis Inlet) faces especially difficult social problems, many stemming from having been settled in 1969 in an unsuitable location, with an inadequate water supply, on an island from which access to the mainland for hunting is difficult for several months each year.
-To address this problem, a federally funded project to relocate the community to the mainland has been agreed upon, and work on the move has begun.
+Utshimassits (Davis Inlet) faced especially difficult social problems, many stemming from having been settled in 1969 in an unsuitable location, with an inadequate water supply, on an island from which access to the mainland for hunting was difficult for several months each year.
+To address this problem, a federally funded project to relocate the community to the mainland was agreed upon, and in 2002 the new community of Natuashish was established.